-- TAWS although shown on the page as a standalone option, it is only available when coupled with HELO to provide HTAWS functions. - SVS although shown on the page, this option is unavailable for IFD400 series units. - F500 standard option to enable FLTA with 500 foot callout. - ENET/IO standard option to enable WiFi. - 16W enable 16 watt radio.
+- VID enable RS-170 external video input, such as that from an infrared camera.
+Video will be displayed on the VIDEO tab in the Map subsystem.
+Also requires specific hardware enablement. - RDR enable digital weather radar display and control functions.
+Display and control are accomplished using the RADAR tab in the Map subsystem. - TAWS when not coupled with HELO, this option enables TAWS-B capability. - SVS standard option on an IFD550 to enable synthetic vision. - F500 standard option to enable FLTA with 500 foot callout. - ENET/IO standard option to enable WiFi. - 16W enable 16 watt radio.
 Only available for 28V aircraft. - SAR enable search and rescue patterns - BT standard option to enable Bluetooth. - HELO enable helicopter operations (aircraft symbol, database procedures).
 When coupled with the TAWS option, the IFD performs HTAWS functions. - GLAS enable GPS Legacy Avionics Support for business jet class aircraft - PORTS enables a feature that allows use of a WiFi connected ADS-B input device (e.g. Stratus 3).
 The feature will only be operational if the IFD is not configured to receive traffic/weather from a wired sensor and the Maintenance Mode option for Capstone portables is enabled.